peter-okafor/pictureworks-test/README.md

 1.  **/user/{$id}** : This route was implemented to receive the id parameter and display the required page.

 	**parameter**
-> 	id: This is an integer field.
+> 	- **id**: This is an integer field.
 It represents the id of the user we are viewing

 2. **/user** : This route is meant to capture instances were the user does not provide an id.